varworkshop/varworkshop.github.io/_pages/challenges.md

 - **Evaluation Data:** We base this challenge on the [QEVD](https://www.qualcomm.com/developer/software/qevd-dataset) dataset, as described [here](https://arxiv.org/abs/2407.08101).
 Specifically, the challenge involves providing timed feedback for a set of evaluation videos.
 For this challenge, we employ a (private) test set available [here](https://softwarecenter.qualcomm.com/api/download/software/dataset/AIDataset/Qualcomm_Exercise_Video_Dataset/QEVD-FIT-COACH-Competition-CVPR2025/QEVD-FIT-COACH-Competition-CVPR2025.zip).

 - **Training and Validation Data:** For training and validation, please use the data provided in the [QEVD page](https://www.qualcomm.com/developer/software/qevd-dataset).

+- **Quick Start:** We provide a quick start guide that implements a Qwen3-VL-2B-Instruct baseline is available [here](https://github.com/varworkshop/ai_coach_fitness_2026).

 - **Evaluation Metrics:** We will use the METEOR, ROUGE-L,  BERT, LLM-Acc., and T-F-Score as described [here](https://arxiv.org/abs/2407.08101).
 The code for these metrics is available [here](https://github.com/Qualcomm-AI-research/FitCoach/tree/main/scripts).
 If you have any questions contact us [here](mailto:var.workshop.cvpr@gmail.com).